awsdocs/amazon-emr-management-guide/doc_source/emr-clusters-in-a-vpc.md

 The following image shows a sample configuration for an EMR cluster within a private subnet connected to a NAT instance that is residing in a public subnet\.

 ![\[Private subnet with NAT\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/vpc_private_subnet_nat_v3a.png)

+## Shared Subnets<a name="emr-vpc-shared-subnet"></a>

+VPC sharing allows customers to share subnets with other AWS accounts within the same AWS Organization\.
+You can launch Amazon EMR clusters into both public shared and private shared subnets, with the following caveats\.

+The subnet owner must share a subnet with you before you can launch an Amazon EMR cluster into it\.
+However, shared subnets can later be unshared\.
+For more information, see [Working with Shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html)\.
+When a cluster is launched into a shared subnet and that shared subnet is then unshared, you can observe specific behaviors based on the state of the Amazon EMR cluster when the subnet is unshared\.
++ Subnet is unshared *before* the cluster is successfully launched \- If the owner stops sharing the Amazon VPC or subnet while the participant is launching a cluster, the cluster could fail to start or be partially initialized without provisioning all requested instances\.
++ Subnet is unshared *after* the cluster is successfully launched \- When the owner stops sharing a subnet or Amazon VPC with the participant, the participant's clusters will not be able to resize to add new instances or to replace unhealthy instances\.

+When you launch an Amazon EMR cluster, multiple security groups are created\.
+In a shared subnet, the subnet participant controls these security groups\.
+The subnet owner can see these security groups but cannot perform any actions on them\.
+If the subnet owner wants to remove or modify the security group, the participant that created the security group must take the action\.